htimsk/SecureKey/luks-unattended.md

-# Instructions for Using dm-crypt/LUKS with Rocket Pool
+# Instructions for using dm-crypt/LUKS with Rocket Pool

 This guide explains how to configure a Rocket Pool node to store its configuration directory (e.g. `~/.rocketpool`) in an encrypted LUKS file container (not to be confused with Docker containers).